koryz22/koryz22/README.md

 ### Hi there 👋

 - My name is Kory Zhang!
 I am a current third year undergraduate student studying Computer Science at the University of California, Irvine.
-I have various project experiences revolving around Python, C++, HTML/CSS, Javascript and more.
+I have various project experiences revolving around Python, C++, Java, HTML/CSS, Javascript and more.

 - 📫 You can reach me through email: [Here](k.oryy@yahoo.com)!